Community Calendar: May 10-20

 Sunday 5/21

-Southern Maine Heart Walk, 8 a.m., 1-mile or 5K walk, 5K run, AAA of Northern New England, 68 Marginal Way, Portland.
-Health screenings, breakfast and lunch, children’s activities, American Heart Association Maine fundraiser, SouthernMaineHeartWalk.org.
+Southern Maine Heart Walk, 8 a.m., 1-mile or 5K walk, 5K run, kids’ obstacle course, AAA of Northern New England’s parking lot, health screenings, breakfast and lunch, children’s activities, American Heart Association Maine fundraiser, SouthernMaineHeartWalk.org.

 Books/Authors